AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

     az extension add --name containerapp --upgrade
     ```

 1. Create an environment with the **az containerapp env create** command.
-Replace **myResourceGroup** and **myLocation** with the values you used earlier.
 It takes a few minutes for the operation to complete.

     ```bash
     az containerapp env create \